 After the Administrative Reforms of 1973, it was decided to organize a Common Training Programme (CTP) for all fresh entrants to various Central Superior Services (renamed as Occupational Groups).
 The Civil Service Academy and the Finance Services Academy were merged for this purpose.
 The merged institution was renamed the Academy for Administrative Training (AAT).
 This name was changed to Civil Services Academy by the President of Pakistan during his visit to the Academy on 1st November 1981.

-To begin with, the Academy was a subordinate office / Attached Department of the Establishment Division.
-It was later granted the status of an Autonomous Body with its own Board of Governors.
-It now stands merged, along with the four NIPAs and the PASC, into the National School of Public Policy (NSPP).
-The President of Pakistan is the Chairman of the Board of NSPP.
+The Academy was later granted the status of an Autonomous Body with its own Board of Governors and was merged, along with the four NIPAs and the PASC, into the National School of Public Policy (NSPP) till 2016.
+At present the Academy is a Subordinate Office / Attached Department of the Establishment Division.

 Presently, the Academy has one campus at Walton, which is used exclusively for the Common Training Programme (CTP).
-The other Campus, which is located on the Shahrah-e-Quaid-i-Azam, is used for the Specialized Training Programme (STP) of the District Management Group probationers.
+The other Campus, which is located on the Shahrah-e-Quaid-i-Azam, is used for the Specialized Training Programme (STP) of the Pakistan Administrative Service probationers.
 The Academy is headed by a Director General with offices at both the Campuses.

-The administration of the Academy is under the general control of Director (Finance & Administration) whose office is located at Walton.
+The administration of the Academy is under the general control of Director (Administration & Capacity Building) whose office is located at Walton.
 Administrative matters of the Probationers are also handled by the Administration Wing.